inaos/inac/doc/manual.md

 	 #define INAWS_ERR_CONNECT         INA_NN_CONNECTION|INA_ERR_NOT_CONNECTED

-To define errors using user defined nouns.
-Define first your user defined noun
+There is also the posibility to define errors using user defined nouns.
+Define first your user defined noun:

     #define INAWS_NN_WORKSTATION       INA_NN_USER_DEFINED+1

-Then define the error code cobining error and noun
+Then define the error code combining error and noun

     #define INAWS_ERR_WS_NOT_FOUND     INAWS_NN_WORKSRATION|INA_ERR_NOT_FOUND

-Declare and implement a dictionary callback.
+Declare and implement a dictionary callback for your user defined nouns.

     static const char* __get_noun(int id) {
         switch (id) {